aquarion-ai/aquarion-libtts/README.md

 ### About this Repository

-The repository contains the Text To Speech (TTS) backend components for Aquarion AI.
+The repository contains the library of Text To Speech (TTS) backend components for Aquarion AI.

 ### Disclaimer